apache/druid/docs/tutorials/tutorial-update-data.md

 ## Overwrite data

-To overwrite the data, you submit another task for the same interval but with different input data.
+To overwrite the data, submit another task for the same interval but with different input data.

 The `quickstart/tutorial/updates-overwrite-index.json` spec performs an overwrite on the `updates-tutorial` datasource.